 However, insulation was by far the most dangerous asbestos product, as it would easily become friable and inevitably release toxic fibers in the air, from which they were inhaled and ingested by members of the military.

 Today, hundreds of thousands of veterans struggle with terrible diseases caused by military asbestos exposure, the most serious being mesothelioma.
 It is estimated that veterans account for 30% of mesothelioma cases, as their asbestos exposure was very serious and prolonged.
-Nevertheless, for veterans injured by asbestos exposure, there is a little hope, since they can now recover the financial compensation they deserve for their suffering both from the companies that exposed them to asbestos and from the VA.
+Nevertheless, for veterans injured by asbestos exposure, there is little hope, since they can now recover the financial compensation they deserve for their suffering both from the companies that exposed them to asbestos and from the VA.

 It is worthy of note that obtaining compensation as a veteran whose health was affected by military asbestos exposure is a very challenging and complex process that only a lawyer whose main area of practice is toxic exposure can successfully carry out.
-Working with a specialized attorney has numerous benefits, as:
+Working with a specialized attorney has numerous benefits, such as:

 These are just a few of the many advantages of hiring a lawyer as a veteran injured by asbestos exposure.
 When it is ready, your asbestos exposure claim will first be filed with every company that is responsible for your diagnosis.